 Apple buys car-related domain names

-As first reported by MacRumours, it appears that Apple has bought a number of car-related domain names including apple.car, apple.cars and apple.auto.
+As first reported by MacRumours in January 2016, it appears that Apple has bought a number of car-related domain names including apple.car, apple.cars and apple.auto.
 The purchases took place in December 2015 and were brought to light via Whois, a service that finds information regarding specific domain names and IP addresses.

 Whois records were updated on January 8 2016 to show that Apple had registered the domains through registrar MarkMonitor Inc, although it's worth noting that none of the registered domains are currently active.